RosettaCommons/documentation/scripting_documentation/RosettaScripts/TaskOperations/taskoperations_pages/ResidueSelectors.md

 **include_terminal_loops** - (default: false) If false, one-residue "loop" regions at the termini of chains will be ignored.
 If true, all residues will be considered for selection.

-**always_use_dssp** - (default: false).
+**use_dssp** - (default: false).
 If true, dssp will be used to determine the pose secondary structure every time the SecondaryStructure residue selector is applied.
 If false, and a secondary structure is set in the pose, the secondary structure in the pose will be used without re-computing DSSP.

 **Example**
 The example below selects all residues in the pose with secondary structure 'H' or 'E'.